practicalli/personal-journal/docs/posts/2023/december-31.md

   - practicalli
 ---

 My personal plans for 2024 are not set in stone, but I would like to relocate to the countryside by the summer.

-**Predictions for 2024**
+Predictions for 2024:

-The year of the AI lawsuits as more companies and individuals realise they content has been used to train AI models without permission or recompence.
+- the year of the AI lawsuits as more companies and individuals realise they content has been used to train AI models without permission or recompense.

-Anthropocene is declared a new geographic era in the history of the earth, marking the significant change humanity has made to the planet (not for the good).
+- Anthropocene is declared a new geographic era in the history of the earth, marking the significant change humanity has made to the planet (not for the good).

 <!-- more -->